Mikveh timing and gender

 11 May, 2009

-When women ovulate prior to immersing in the mikveh, a situation known as "Halachic Infertility," halachah allows for medically delaying ovulation, as with Clomid.
-There are also various halachic measures that in some cases enable a woman to immerse earlier than she has been.
+There are also various halachic measures that can sometimes enable a woman to immerse earlier than she has been.

-Our article on Halachic Infertility – Treatment, and the posted questions under Halachic Infertility, detail these medical and halachic approaches, laying out the possibilities that would be relevant to discuss with your rav.
+Our article on Ovulating Before Immersion, and our posted questions on the topic, detail these medical and halachic approaches, laying out the possibilities that would be relevant to discuss with your rav.
 Since your case is not halachically equivalent to that of an infertile couple, you cannot assume that a given leniency applies to you without first raising it with your rav.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.